 The first part of the introductory psychology course and a prerequisite for other psychology courses.
-Covers research methods, theoretical perspectives, biological foundations of behavior, sensory and perceptual processes, cognition, learning, memory, and consciousness.
+Covers research methods, theoretical perspectives, biological foundations of behavior, sensory and perceptual processes, cognition, learning, memory, consciousness, and development.
 Intended for freshmen and sophomores.
 Offered each fall.